HydroAirplane7/SoftwareProject/ICTPRG434_CSP_Template.md

 ## Problem Analysis and Requirements

-A thorough analysis of the problem presented in the case study and the specific requirements for the automation solution.
+The problem faced is the need for a program that generates multiple passwords or pasphrases as people generally have multiple online acounts.
+This will provide an easy way to make multiple passwords without having to worry about thinking about what a new password should be.
+This also reduces the risk of reusing passwords.
+Requirements are disscussed in the Design Process section bellow.

 # Design Process

-## Conceptual Design

-Outline of the initial ideas and conceptual approach to the problem.

-## Algorithm Design
+## Conceptual and Algorithm Design

 Detailed presentation of the developed algorithm, including flowcharts and pseudocode.
 See [this guide on creating mermaid flowcharts](https://mermaid.js.org/syntax/flowchart.html).